Laminator: Verifiable ML Property Cards using Hardware-assisted Attestations: Introduction

 \section{Introduction}

 Machine learning (ML) models are increasingly being deployed for various high-stakes applications like medical diagnosis, bank loans, and autonomous vehicles~\cite{christian2021alignment}.
-This has raised concerns about the different risks to data privacy, fairness and robustness~\cite{trustAISurvey}.
-Further, there are several emerging regulations to ensure that the training process and model's behaviour during inference are as expected~\cite{ec2019ethics,nist,eureg,congress,eur,dpia,ico,whitehouse}.
-For instance, a model provider may be required to convince a verifier (e.g., a regulator or potential customer) that a model meets the expected level of accuracy, fairness, privacy or robustness without disclosing the model~\cite{ec2019ethics,whitehouse,ico,dpia,eur} or demonstrate to an auditor that distributional properties of training data comply with regulations~\cite{eureg,congress} without disclosing the training data itself.
+This has raised concerns about the various risks to data privacy, fairness and robustness~\cite{trustAISurvey}.
+Further, several emerging regulations strive to ensure that the training process and model behavior during inference are as expected~\cite{ec2019ethics,nist,eureg,congress,eur,dpia,ico,whitehouse}.
+For instance, a model provider may be required to convince a verifier (e.g., a regulator or potential customer) that a model meets the expected level of accuracy, fairness, privacy or robustness~\cite{ec2019ethics,whitehouse,ico,dpia,eur} or distributional properties of training data comply with regulations~\cite{eureg,congress}.
+Privacy or confidentiality considerations may imply that model providers need to do so \emph{without disclosing the model or the training data to the verifier}.
 The ability to demonstrate regulatory compliance \emph{without compromising confidentiality} of models or training data will enable the development of a marketplace for ML models.